 - Must be able to read, write, speak, and understand the English language.

 - Must demonstrate the knowledge and skills necessary to provide care appropriate to the age-related needs of the residents served.

 - Must be a supportive team member, contribute to and be an example of team work and team concept.

 - Must possess the ability to make independent decisions when circumstances warrant such action.

-- Must be well groomed and possess ability to work harmoniously with other personnel.
+- Must possess leadership and supervisory ability and the willingness to work harmoniously with and supervise other personnel.

-- Must possess the ability to seek out new methods and principles and be willing to incorporate them into existing admission practices.
+- Must be willing to seek out new methods and principles and be willing to incorporate them into existing nursing practices.

 - Must not pose a direct threat to the health or safety of other individuals in the workplace.